OpenMM

 The deserialize_simulation function accepts optional arguments:

-• imd_force: A CustomExternalForce for interactive molecular dynamics
+• imd_force: a CustomExternalForce for interactive molecular dynamics

-• platform_name: The parallel computing platform for OpenMM to use (e.g. “CUDA”, “OpenCL”)
+• platform_name: the parallel computing platform for OpenMM to use (e.g. “CUDA”, “OpenCL”)

-• ignore_state: Whether to ignore the serialized state in the XML (default: False)
+• ignore_state: whether to ignore the serialized state in the XML (default: False)

 For example: